 What Makes up my Page Load Time?

-time should be kept under one second (or as low as
+Generally, this time should be kept under 600 milliseconds (or as low as possible).

 How Can I Make the Server-side Faster?